Strongest Nail Shapes

 Take A Break From Fake Nails

-Taking a break from fake nails – whether those are glue-on, acrylic, or gel extensions – can help replenish some moisture into your nails.
 It also allows your nails to regrow some of the top layers that can come off when you get nail extensions often.

-Nail extensions are not damaging in and of themselves.
-However, the removal process, especially when done by someone who is not a professional, can seriously damage your nails and make them thin.
+However, the removal process, primarily when performed by someone who is not a professional, can cause significant damage to your nails and make them appear thin.

 Taking a break from time to time can help offset some of this damage.
-Skip a week here and there and you’ll see that your nails are recovering quickly.

 Talk To A Doctor